pacak/bpaf/docs/data/testing/index.md

 ```

 [`OptionParser::run_inner`] takes [`Args`] or anything that can be converted to it, in most
-cases using a static slice with strings is enough.
+cases using a static slice with static string slices (something like `&["--name", "value"]`)
+is enough.

 Easiest way to consume [`ParseFailure`] for testing purposes is with
 [`ParseFailure::unwrap_stderr`] and [`ParseFailure::unwrap_stdout`] - result will lack any colors
-even with them enabled which makes testing easier.
+even with them enabled: this makes testing easier.

 Successful result parse produces a value, "failed" parse produces stdout or stderr outputs -
 stdout to print help message or version number and stderr to print the error message.